Peter Mundy: Life

 As a fisherman and sailor it is likely that he spoke at least some Cornish of which he makes some account of its relation to Welsh, visiting Wales (and climbing Ysgyryd Fawr) in 1639 where he noted "few of the common or poorer sort understand any English at all".

 He went on further voyages to India, China, and Japan, when he started from the Downs on 14 April 1636.
 His journals record his being served "Chaa" or tea by the Chinese and tasting chocolate aboard a Spanish merchant vessel.
 The fleet of four ships and two pinnaces were sent out by Sir William Courten, and Mundy seems to have been employed as a factor.
 His journals end somewhat abruptly, but a manuscript in the Rawlinson collection at the Bodleian Library continues the narrative of his life, spending many years living in the Hansa free city of Danzig - modern Gdańsk - including journeys to Denmark, Prussia, and Russia, which lasted from 1639 to 1648.
 Mundy himself made the drawings for the volume and traced his routes in red on the maps of Hondius.
 In 1663 he declared his travelling days over and retired to Falmouth.
 His journals record his own calculation of the distance he had travelled in his many voyages as 100,833 and 5/8th miles.
-His manuscripts were lost for nearly 300 years before being published by the Hakluyt Society.
+His manuscripts were lost for nearly 300 years before being published by the Hakluyt Society (1905-36).

 Philip Marsden's history of Falmouth, The Levelling Sea, published in 2011, provides a brief account of Peter Mundy's life on pages 131–137.

 He also left the earliest description of the Musaeum Tradescantianum.

 Travels to India

-Peter Mundy travelled from England to Surat which he reached at September 1628.
-At 1630 it was agreed to transfer Peter Mundy to Agra.
-He began his journey at November 11 and reached Agra at 3rd January 1631.
-He served his superiors but then he was told to go to Patna to make an investment on cloth.
-On 6th August 1632 he set out to Patna.
-He traveled 500 miles and then reached Patna at 20th September 1632.
-He had not made a nice profit in Patna.
-He decided to return Agra on 16th November 1632.
-He reached Agra at 22nd December and stayed there for two months, where he witnessed the marriage of Shah Jahan's 2 elder sons.
-He liked visiting Fatehpur Sikri which was deserted by Akbar.
+Peter Mundy travelled from England to Surat, which he reached at September 1628.
+In 1630, it was agreed to transfer Peter Mundy to Agra.
+He began his journey on 11 November, reaching Agra on 3 January 1631.
+He served his superiors but then he was told to go to Patna to make an investment in cloth.
+On 6 August 1632, he set out for Patna, travelling 500 miles and reaching his destination on 20 September 1632.
+He did not make a good profit in Patna and decided to return to Agra in November.
+He reached Agra on 22 December and stayed there for two months, during which time he witnessed the marriage of Shah Jahan's two elder sons.
+He appears to have enjoyed visiting Fatehpur Sikri, which was deserted by Akbar.